dgraph-io/dgraph/wiki/content/get-started/index.md

 ## Dgraph

-Dgraph cluster consists of different nodes (zero, server & ratel) and each node serves a different purpose.
+Dgraph cluster consists of different nodes (Zero, Alpha & Ratel) and each node serves a different purpose.

 **Dgraph Zero** controls the Dgraph cluster, assigns servers to a group and re-balances data between server groups.